 Illuminate your songwriting: Involve your audience more deeply in your song by creating the most potent lens for them to look through.
 This weekend seminar will focus on Point of View as a tool, illustrating and understanding all the possible angles for viewing, and their effects on the listener.
 Choosing the right Point of View is the difference between “Wow!” and “Next.”
 Let everyone see your songs shine like they should!

-Master Class: Pat's Masterclasses are legendary.
+Master Class - submissions required: Pat's Master Classes are legendary.
 In these events, watch him take already strong songs and put them through a workout until they emerge trim and toned.
-In the 2 hour session, Pat will look at 2-3 songs, taking time to work out any kinks, focusing on prosody between the intent of the song and structure, rhyme, rhythm, point of view, phrasing and many other tools that have proven so useful to Grammy winners John Mayer and Gillian Welch and seminar participants across the globe.
+In this session, Pat will look at selected songs, taking time to work out any kinks, focusing on prosody between the intent of the song and structure, rhyme, rhythm, point of view, phrasing and many other tools that have proven so useful to Grammy winners John Mayer and Gillian Welch and seminar participants across the globe.
 No one demands more of a song than Pat, and he can show you how to take it all the places it could go to cross the "finished" line, while millions cheer.

 Lyric Structure: Supporting your ideas with structure

 - Elements of structure: number of lines, line lengths, rhyme schemes line rhythms